mainwp/mainwp-child/readme.txt

 = 2.0.10 - 4-06-15 =
 * Added: Support for the display Favicon for child sites feature
 * Added: Support for upcoming extension
-* Fixed: Plugin conflicts with Wordpress SEO by Yoast and Backupbuddy
+* Fixed: Plugin conflicts with WordPress SEO by Yoast and Backupbuddy

 = 2.0.9.2 - 3-06-15 =
 * Fixed: Bug where SEO values are not being set for Boilerplate Pages and Posts